McLaren M16: 1973

 The M16C saw Johnny Rutherford joining the official team.

 1974

-Johnny Rutherford took the M16C/D to victory lane.
+Johnny Rutherford won both the Indianapolis 500 and Pocono 500 and finished 2nd in the USAC championship.

 1975

 This year McLaren fielded two new M16E cars while Penske preferred to stick to the previous year cars.
 Johnny Rutherford finished second both at Indy and the championship overall.

 1976

 Johnny Rutherford won his second Indy 500 with the M16E.

 This was the last year of the M16 as a factory entered car, as Mclaren introduced its replacement, the M24.
 However, several M16s continued racing by other teams until 1981.